Most recently updated on August 1, 2022

 The elementary school closed in 2013.
 The post office was shuttered in 2015.
 The town’s last remaining store also boarded up in 2015.

-Hinkley’s population was registered as 1,900 in the 2000 census.
-It was down to 1,600 in 2010.
-It’s now listed at 900, although they must be counting the dogs, cats and chickens to reach that number.
+Hinkley’s population is listed as 924, although they must be counting the dogs, cats and chickens to reach that number.

 Residential streets such as Mulberry Avenue are dotted with abandoned homes and empty lots.
 The school building still stands, but it is decaying.